 - Charity Donations

-Can I Buy Cremation Insurance?
+Can I Buy Life Insurance for Cremation?

 Be cautious of policies that advertise as great options for cremation insurance but raise in price and expire when you reach a specific age.
 AARP cremation insurance has this form of marketing for their Level Term plan and is not the best option for most seniors.